 Nicholas Rémillard holds a law degree from the University of Ottawa.

-Gil Rémillard holds degrees in Philosophy, Political Science and Economics and has a doctoral degree in Law.
+Gil Rémillard holds degrees in Philosophy, Political Science and Economics and has a PhD in Law.
 He has worked in the fields of university teaching, private law and politics.
 From 1973 to 1985 he taught at Université Laval’s Faculty of Law and acted as advisor to both the Québec and federal governments.
 From 1985 to 1994, he was a minister in Robert Bourassa’s provincial government.
-During his close to six years as Québec’s Minister of Justice, Mr. Rémillard was in charge of reforming the Civil Code of Québec, which came into effect January 1, 1994; in 1990, he presided over the creation of the Human Rights Tribunal of Québec.
+During his close to six years as Québec’s Minister of Justice, Mr. Rémillard was responsible for reforming the Civil Code of Québec, which had come into effect January 1, 1994; in 1990, he presided over the creation of the Human Rights Tribunal of Québec.
 From 1994 to 2016, he taught at the École Nationale d’Administration Publique (ÉNAP) and served as counsel to the law firm Fraser Milner Casgrain, now Dentons Canada LLP.
 From 2008 to 2011, he was Chair of the Université de Sherbrooke Board of Governors.
 From 2008 to 2012, he acted as a negotiator for the Québec Government and Secretary General of the bilateral committee on the Québec-France Agreement on the mutual recognition of professional qualifications.
 In 1995, along with his wife, Marie DuPont and his son, Nicholas, he founded the International Economic Forum of the Americas, which presents the following annual events: the World Strategic Forum, held in Miami in April; the Conference of Montreal in June; the Toronto Global Forum in September; and The Conference of Paris in November.
 He is the President and publisher of the economic magazine FORCES and IEFA Magazine.
 In December 2015, the Government of Canada appointed him Chair of the Judicial Compensation and Benefits Commission.
 As Founding Chairman of the International Economic Forum of the Americas, in December 2015, along with HEC Montréal and in partnership with Sciences Po Paris, the Organization for Economic Cooperation and Development (OECD), the University of California, San Diego (UCSD) and Seoul National University, he created the International Institute of Economic Diplomacy.

 In 1992, he was made Doctor Honoris Causa by the Faculty of Law and Political Science of Aix-Marseille University, France.
-In 1994, he was awarded the Mérite du Barreau by the Québec Bar for his assistance in creating the new Civil Code of Québec.
+In 1994, he was awarded the Mérite du Barreau by the Québec Bar for his reform of the Civil Code of Québec.
 In 2001, he was appointed to the Order of Canada and, in 2002, was awarded the Queen’s Golden Jubilee Medal by Her Majesty Queen Elizabeth II.
 In 2004, he received the Ordre national du Québec; that same year, was made a Knight of France’s Légion d’honneur order by French President Jacques Chirac and, in 2017, was made an Officer of that same order by French Prime Minister Manuel Valls.
 In May 2007, he was granted the honorary title of Advocatus Emeritus by the Québec Bar.
 In 2013, he was awarded the Queen’s Diamond Jubilee Medal and the France-Canada Institute’s Samuel de Champlain Prize.
 That same year, Ottawa’s Saint Paul University (from which he received his B.Ph. degree) named him Alumnus of the Year and established a fund in his name to help children with learning disabilities.
 On June 11, 2017, he received the (MRIF)’s 50th Anniversary Medal from Québec’s Ministry of International Relations and La Francophonie.

 A dyslexic himself, Mr. Rémillard supports a variety of organizations that help children with learning disabilities.